 With its function as a key employment and business centre, and a destination for retail, entertainment, and cultural and tourism activities our programme is focused heavily on this area.

-Across the wider Central City, Council has also prioritised and identified a number of significant large sites – the former Women's Hospital (885 Colombo St.), Madras Square (235 Gloucester St.) and the former Convention Centre (95 Kilmore St.)
+Across the wider Central City, Council has also prioritised and identified a number of significant large sites – the former Women's Hospital (885 Colombo Street.), Madras Square (235 Gloucester Street.) and the former Convention Centre (95 Kilmore Street.)

 While most energy will be directed towards these areas, other sites which significantly detract from the city experience or prominent sites which offer really great opportunities for activation projects/uses will also be investigated.
 The willingness of site owners will also be an important consideration.